a-qubic-world/docs.qubic.world/docs/overview/introduction.md

 In addition to Computors, Qubic features Candidates, who contribute to AI training without receiving compensation.
 A weekly ranking, or "epoch," determines the top 451 performing Computors, who maintain their status while the remaining spots are filled from the pool of Candidates and lower-ranking Computors.

-Each epoch generates 1 trillion [Qubic units](/learn/tokenomics) (QUs or qunits) to be distributed primarily among Computors.
-Inefficient Computors and Miners have a portion of their rewards burned, while the remainder goes to the Administrator.
-Notably, the Administrator's role is limited to managing AI training tasks and has no influence over smart contracts, voting, or qus distribution.
+Each epoch generates 1 trillion [Qubic Units](/learn/tokenomics) (QUs) to be distributed primarily among Computors.
+Inefficient Computors and Miners have a portion of their rewards burned, while the remainder goes to the [Arbitrator](/learn/arbitrator).
+Notably, the Arbitrator's role is limited to managing AI training tasks and has no influence over smart contracts, voting, or qus distribution.

 Qubic sets itself apart with feeless transfers, a rarity among crypto platforms.
 While executing smart contracts typically incurs a commission, Computors vote by quorum to set the commission size, which is then burned to regulate inflation and deflation.